noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

 ##### microkernel / plugin

-- core logic that can be extended via plugins (sidecars), and defines the interface of each sidecar
+- core logic that can be extended via plugins (sidecars), and defines the interface of each plugin
 - each plugin/sidecar then implements the contract

 ##### MVP model view presenter